ThinkDataEd/student/docs/unit1/lesson16.md

     | **No cats** | 10/35 ≈ 0.29 | 9/35 ≈ 0.26 | 19/35 ≈ 0.54 |
     | **Total** | 17/35 ≈ 0.49 | 18/35 ≈ 0.51 | 35/35 = 1.00 |

+11. Using the table above, answer the following questions about relative frequencies.

+    100. What percent of the students in Rosa's art class own a cat?

+    100. What percent of the students in Rosa's art class do not own a cat but play and instrument?

+    100. What does the **relative frequency** 18/35 represent?

-16. In teams, students will generate 2 questions about 2 categorical variables.
-Allow teams 3-5 minutes to generate their questions.
-Students should not choose two random categorical variables.
-Rather, they should choose two categorical variables that they predict might be associated.
+12. <strong style="color: red;">Now you will generate 2 questions about 2 categorical variables.
+Do not choose two random categorical variables.
+Rather, you should choose two categorical variables that you predict might be associated.</strong>

-17. The team will create a two-way table that corresponds to their categorical variables.

-###**Class Scribes:**

-One team of students will give a brief talk to discuss what they think the 3 most important topics of the day were.
+13. Create a two-way table where you can organize the data for your questions.

 ###<p style="background: black; color: white; text-align: center;">**Homework**</p>
 Rosa posed this statistical question: